Frontotemporal lobar degeneration - logopaenic

 Progressive volume loss in a pattern consistent with the diagnosis of logopaenic frontotemporal dementia.

 As is the case with most neurodegenerative conditions, a detailed history and a clinical differential diagnosis is often crucial in interpreting the findings.
-Although behavioural and language variants of FTLD do often have more pronounced frontal and temporal involvement respectively, this is not always the case.
+Although behavioral and language variants of FTLD do often have more pronounced frontal and temporal involvement respectively, this is not always the case.